Nature lovers will appreciate how the vibrant life teeming at Brooks Estate where orange butterflies rest on purple lavendar blossoms.

 Lunch:

-Pack a picnic and enjoy lunch at one of the park’s designated picnic areas.
+Refuel with a packed picnic and enjoy lunch at one of the park’s designated picnic areas.
 The South Falls Lodge, a historic stone building within the park, offers a serene spot to rest and recharge before continuing your adventure.

 Afternoon: